How to Install a GFCI Outlet

 The key, then, is to match the ampacity of the outlet with that of the circuit.
 Locate the breaker or fuse feeding that circuit by turning them off until the circuit to be used goes dead and note the figure on the fuse or breaker handle.
 The new GFCI outlet must be matched to that number; a 15 amp circuit must have a 15 amp outlet while a 20 amp circuit must have a 20 amp outlet.

-GFCI outlets come with a cover plate, so an additional purchase of the proper cover plate isn't necessary.
+GFCI outlets normally come with a cover plate, so an additional purchase of the proper cover plate isn't necessary.
+In the two possibilities shown below, notice the shape of the straight slots: the 20 amp outlet has a "T" shaped slot on one side.

 Non Contact Voltage Detectors